-ENGL 185: International Tales (L) Credits: 3 Letter Grade
+ENGL 185: International Tales

-A study of short stories from around the globe.
 Also explores the cultural and geographical factors that influence human character and behavior The aim of the course is to foster appreciation of literary and cultural differences.
 Core: Literature requirement.

 Prerequisite: LADS-120 or IDHP-210.